CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

             self.cell_field[45:50, 25:30, 0] = top

 In the steppable class ``ElongatedCellsSteppable`` we create a cell of type 1 (this is cell of type ``Top`` - see XML above).
+The syntax ``self.cell_field[45:50, 25:30, 0] = top`` assigns pointer to cell ``top`` to all locations of the field enclosed between pixels 45 to 50 along x-axis, pixels 45 to 50 along y-axis and pixels for which z=0.
+It follows the numpy (https://numpy.org/) convention.

 The XML is also very simple.
 We defined 3 cell types there and set ``TargetVolume`` and ``LambdaVolume`` to ``25`` and 2.0 All contact energy coefficients are 0 - effectively stating that contact energy included in the actual simulation is always 0.